tahjdhebert/tahjdhebert/README.md

 Right now I'm working on:
 - a simple game where the computer guesses the number you're thinking of, with python
 - a personal website which will serve as a blog for my projects, including software, hardware, and systems, as well as my other hobbies.
-This is being hosted one Neocities
+This is being hosted on Neocities

 [![GitHub Streak](https://streak-stats.demolab.com?user=tahjdhebert&theme=synthwave)](https://git.io/streak-stats)